-This booklet was published by the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) through a collaboration between the Promotion of the Humanitarian Agenda Unit (PHA) of the Policy Development and Studies Branch (PDSB) and the Civil-Military Coordination Section (CMCS) of the Emergency Services Branch (ESB), with the support of the Secretariat of the Inter-Agency Standing Committee (IASC) and advice from the Office of the Military Adviser (OMA) of the United Nations Department of Peacekeeping Operations (DPKO).

-The electronic version is available at: http://ochaonline.un.org/cmcs/guidelines and http://www.reliefweb.int
+This booklet was published by the United Nations Office of the Coordination of Humanitarian Affairs (OCHA) through a collaboration between the Promotion of the Humanitarian Agenda Unit (PHA) of the Policy Development and Studies Branch (PDSB) and the Civil-Military Coordination Section (CMCS) of the Emergency Services Branch (ESB), with the support of the Secretariat of the Inter-Agency Standing Committee (IASC) and advice from the Office of the Military Adviser (OMA) of the United Nations Department of Peacekeeping Operations (DPKO).
+The electronic version is available at: http://ochaonline.un.org/cmcs/guidelines.